-Have you thought about refinancing your mortgage lately?
-If not, you should really consider taking a look into it, because in many situations (especially with today’s rates), refinancing could save you tens or even hundreds of thousands of dollars over the life of your mortgage.
+Have you thought about a refinance on your mortgage lately?
+If not, you should probably consider looking into it.
+In many situations, refinancing could save you tens or even hundreds of thousands of dollars over the life of your mortgage.

-Refinancing your current mortgage can save you tons of money, and even many years of payments over the life of your loan, which will get you closer to debt freedom much earlier than you otherwise would have been.
+Refinancing your current mortgage can save you tons of money and many years of payments over the life of your loan, which will get you closer to debt freedom much earlier than you otherwise would have been.

-So let’s do a little demonstration to see just how this can benefit you.
+So let’s do a short demonstration to see just how a refinance can benefit you.

-To further illustrate, let’s say you’ve been faithfully paying on that loan for 5 years now.
+To further illustrate, let’s say you’ve been faithfully paying back your loan for 5 years.
 That means you have 25 years of payments left and you still owe $230,791 in principal and $193,631 in interest.

 When you have a large number of years left on your current loan, one of the best things you can do is to cut as many years of payments as possible out of your life.